pfdamasceno/cortography/cortical.md

 -----------------------------------------
 ### HCP MMP 1.0 (Glasser 2016)

 Probably the most detailed cortical in-vivo parcellation yet, the HCP MMP 1.0 has been built using surface-based registrations of multimodal MR acquisitions from 210 HCP subjects.
 180 areas per hemisphere have been identified.
-Please note that due to the nature of how this parcellation has been built, it may not be ideally suited for usage within Lead-DBS.

 _How to obtain the atlas:_